 What can I do if I think something is wrong?

-If you think your employer has breached the rules, then seek help.
-You can contact your union (if you’re a member), seek further information from Fair Work Australia or seek legal advice from specialist employment lawyers.
+You can contact your union (if you’re a member), get further information from Fair Work Australia or seek legal advice from specialist employment lawyers.

 Information provided in this article is general only and it does not constitute legal advice and should not be relied upon as such.
 SEEK provides no warranty as to its accuracy, reliability or completeness.
 Before taking any course of action related to this article you should make your own inquiries and seek independent advice (including the appropriate legal advice) on whether it is suitable for your circumstances.

 Did you know, many candidates preparing a resume also research their industry by exploring top search terms?